-The Master of Arts in International Studies combines an in-depth study of one of the principle fields of international studies with an issue-oriented specialization, skills courses, and the opportunities for internships or advanced research.
+The Master of Arts in International Studies combines a broad understanding of the field of international studies with an issue-oriented specialization, skills courses, and the opportunities for internships or advanced research.
 It is the traditional professional international studies curriculum, long favored by students pursuing career options in the government, private, and non-profit sectors, as well as those considering a PhD.
 It is also our most flexible degree, with ample opportunity to tailor a program to fit your specific needs and interests.
-Upon completion, MA in International Studies students will be expected to identify two of the major theoretical approaches in the chosen field and discuss their relevance to a specific issue in international affairs.